 Unfortunately, accompanying persons are currently not allowed to enter the collection center.
 This is for your own safety as well as the protection of staff and other donors.

-There may be alternatives to traveling for donation.
-It may be possible to arrange for donation at a medical center within driving distance.
-This may require you to repeat the physical exam and/or other tests.
-We are happy to discuss all the possibilities with you.
 If you feel uncomfortable traveling, we respect your decision.
 However, it is extremely important that you tell us right way so we can explore other options.
 Donation is time-sensitive, and any delay can have a negative impact on the recipient’s wellbeing.

 Cryopreservation is the freezing of stem cells.
 After your donation, your cells will be sent to your recipient’s transplant center.
 The transplant center will freeze and store your cells until the recipient is ready for transplant.
 Because travel and logistics recommendations are changing rapidly, the Nation Marrow Donor registry is recommending that transplant centers consider cryopreserving all donations.
 This allows you to make your donation before a patient begins their time-sensitive preparation regimen.
 It helps transplant centers avoid any issues that could occur if you are unable to donate on the prearranged date.